take2rohit/Audio-Analysis-Fingerprinting/README.md

 # FFT Analysis and Audio Fingerprinting

----

-The repository builds completely upon PyTorch and is capable of GPU optimization for computing FFT, batch processing, etc
+The repository builds completely upon PyTorch and is capable of GPU optimization for computing FFT, batch processing, etc. Code is tested on Nvidia 2080Ti (CUDA 10.2).
+A100 and other A series GPU may face compatibility issues.

 ## How to run

-Clone this repository and install the requirments using `requirements.txt`
+Clone this repository and install the dependencies using `requirements.txt`

 ### FFT analysis